Zenress/Iris-MLFlow/README.md

   petal width: {min: 0.1, max: 2.5}
 ```

+The configuration file is very important for keeping the code clean and avoiding the hardcoding of variables

+#### MLFlow configuration

+The mlflow configuration is split up in the following steps:

+- **Ingest**: Checks if the dataset already exists, if it doesn't then the dataset is downloaded
+- **Process**: Data processing step that does a number of data transformations, namely encoding the label column and splitting the dataset from ingest step into 3 different datasets.
+Train, test and validate.
+- **Training**: Trains the DecisionTreeClassifier Model and makes sure it is training with the best configuration
+- **Validate**: Validates that the training is done in a way that works well on new and unknown data

 #### MLFlow pipeline usage

 To use the pipeline you should run the following command: